ssui07/Data-2020-Midterm-Group-8/README.md

 ### Income Heatmap
 ![incomeMap](/Income.png)

-50 records are chosen randomly from the data set to plot following maps.
+*50 records are chosen randomly from the data set to plot the circles on the following maps.
+Radius of each circle corresponds to different predictor magnitudes.*

 ### (left) Commute Time vs. Income;  (right) Commuters traveling by Drive vs. Income
 ![CommuteTypeMap](/Commute.png)